runphilrun/vegevision/readme.md

 ```

 By normalizing this difference to the total reflected light in both of those bands,
-the NDVI value in areas of dense and healthy vegetation emerges much higher against the background.
+the NDVI value in areas of dense and healthy vegetation is much higher against the background.
+Note that NDVI is an _index_ and thus a unitless quantity.

+The colormap can influence how NDVI is interpreted by humans, and this topic is [discussed at length by user `cfastie` on PublicLab.org](https://publiclab.org/notes/cfastie/08-26-2014/new-ndvi-colormap).
+This repository includes the colormap discussed in this article.

 ### A closer look at near-infrared imagers